How to Run Better Deal Reviews with AI Meeting Data

 - AI-extracted MEDDIC data from all calls in the deal

-- Smart Tag outputs for objections and competitor mentions
+- Smart Tag outputs for objections and Competitor Tracking results

 - Action items from the last three calls